 Odor control.
 Smelling nice is less important that staying warm, but if you can keep the boat odors tolerable, it will make life more pleasant for everyone on board.
 Many synthetics are treated with anti-bacterial treatments claiming to control odor, but in our experience the treatments fade after a season of washes.

 Typically, the odor is most severe where clothing touches skin.
 Synthetics for socks, base layers, and all mid-layers will help keep odor at bay.
 A top undergarment of merino wool also helps control odor.
-For the low-budget daysailor, cotton tee shirts will work just fine as an underlayer on most days-despite what all the experts say.
+For the low-budget daysailor who wants to control odor, cotton tee shirts will work just fine as an underlayer—despite what all the experts say.
+They will also insulate well on dry days, but the insulation value is next to nothing when wet.

 Durability.
 Wool insulates, but it doesn’t match synthetics against abrasion.
 We’ve had safety harness straps wear right through a wool pullover.
 Expensive wool socks won’t last long unless they contain about 15 percent synthetic fiber for reinforcement, but more than 25 percent synthetic effectively negates the insulating properties.